Eribakova/CS5010/README.md

 We used Capital Bikeshare’s Trip History dataset which is licensed for public use by Motivate, the company that operates Capital Bike share on behalf of Washington, DC area municipalities.
 Capital Bikeshare maintains over 4,300 bikes across DC, Maryland and Northern Virginia and is the dominant bike sharing company in the region.
 The data are available at https://www.capitalbikeshare.com/system-data.

-Our approach was to compare bike sharing patterns 'pre-COVID' and 'post-COVID'.
-Because bicycling is a seasonal activity we also decided to compare patterns month-by-month - for example, to compare June 2019 (pre-COVID) to June 2020 (post-COVID).
-We downloaded 25 monthly data files from February 2019 to March 2021, the most recent file available.
+OWe downloaded 25 monthly data files from February 2019 to March 2021, the most recent file available.

 Each record is a trip from a starting kiosk, or station, to an end station.
 Data fields include starting and ending station address, a date-timestamp (year-month-day-hour-minute-second) and the type of renter, e.g., casual or membership.
 In the most recent part of the dataset, longitude and latitude data for bike stations was also provided.